 Stimuli were displayed on a VPIXX monitor (VIEWPixx /3D Lite LCD display and data acquisition system, version 3.7.6287) using Matlab R2020b (MATLAB, 2020) and Psychtoolbox 3.0.18 (Brainard, 1997).
 The monitor was set to full brightness at a resolution of 1920 x 1080 and a refresh rate of 100Hz with VPIXX's "Scanning backlight" feature turned on, to synchronize the stimulus display to the screen's refresh rate.
 A Perspex cover was placed over the screen to protect it.
 The cover was spray painted with a light layer of transparent matte lacquer to avoid reflections.
 The participants sat approximately 60cm away from the screen and placed their index finger on a marked starting point located on the table 35cm away from the screen, in line with its center.
 Stimuli were displayed 24cm above the table and the classification answers were displayed on each side of it, 20 cm apart (Figure 1).
 Participants wore a Velcro ring with a marker at the tip of their index finger.
 A touch was registered when the marker was 0.7cm away from the screen or closer.
 A system of 6 OptiTrack Flex 13 cameras by NaturalPoint, Inc. tracked the marker's location using Motive 2.3.0 software (Motive, 2021) at a sampling rate of 120Hz.
 The coordinates were broadcasted online to a NatNet client (NatNet SDK, 2021) and recorded with Matlab.

-Figure 1

-Experimental Setup